About UsPound cake, cookies, pies & more in Lisle, IL.

 From the Founder; Bev Hudson

 As a native Chicagoan (100% Polish) I have a great appreciation for ethnic neighborhoods and recipes; preserving some of the past and offering new variations on old favorites.
 You might say “POUNDCAKE with Attitude”.
-I am currently a Woodridge resident after years in Naperville and am excited to be a part of the downtown Lisle ongoing development.
+I currently reside in the far Western Suburbs, formerly of Naperville, and am excited to be a part of the downtown Lisle ongoing development.

 With two married adult children I am an Army mom and the mother of a breast cancer survivor; who both love to cook, bake, barbeque, and have amazing spouses.
 If not baking I may be cycling at the Morton Arboretum (or other places) and love the outdoors.